psf/pyperf/doc/api.rst

    raw samples by :meth:`get_loops`.

-   By default, metadata is collected using :meth:`perf.metadata.collect_run_metadata`, pass a dictionary to not collect metadata.
+   By default, metadata is collected using :meth:`perf.metadata.collect_run_metadata`, pass a dictionary to *metadata* to not collect metadata.

 Benchmark